Site icon GenealogyBank Blog

 Investigators found no evidence linking Allan Gore to his wife’s death.
 He took a polygraph test, and the examiner said the results revealed “he had absolutely no knowledge of the crime.”

-Candy Montgomery’s murder trial began on October 20 with a stunning statement from her defense attorney, Don Crowder, that concluded:
+The proceedings for Candy Montgomery’s murder trial began on October 20 with a stunning statement from her defense attorney, Don Crowder, to the pool of prospective jurors that admitted she killed Betty Gore but concluded:

 Stay tuned for Part 2 tomorrow to read the unexpected conclusion to this story!